-The Department proposes amendments at new N.J.A.C.
-6A:20-2.3(d), which requires adults without previous experience in special education programs or individuals with IEPs that are older than three years to be counseled regarding educational options that would lead to high school graduation.
-The paragraph also requires that the adults be served to the maximum extent appropriate within the capability of the program to provide such services.
-The Department proposes to replace the rule with "[a]n individual with a disability who does not qualify for special education and related services, pursuant to (b) above and N.J.A.C.
+The Department proposes amendments at recodified N.J.A.C.
+6A:20-2.4(d), which currently requires adults without previous experience in special education programs or individuals with IEPs that are older than three years to be counseled regarding educational options that would lead to high school graduation.
+The subsection also requires that the adults be served to the maximum extent appropriate within the capability of the program to provide such services.
+The Department proposes to replace the regulation with "[a]n individual with a disability who does not qualify for special education and related services, pursuant to (b) above and N.J.A.C.
 6A:14, and who does not have a previous 504 plan shall be counseled regarding educational options that would lead to a high school diploma."
-The rule, as proposed for amendment, will ensure that an individual with a disability who may no longer qualify for services under N.J.A.C.
-6A:14 (that is, individuals who are beyond the age of 21) and do not have a previous 504 plan receive appropriate guidance as to the paths that lead to a high school diploma.
-The proposed amendments also take into account that an individual who no longer qualifies for special education services due to his or her age, or who has a disability but did not previously have a 504 plan, could receive accommodations in an adult high school under a 504 plan.
+The regulation, as proposed for amendment, will ensure that an individual with a disability who are beyond the age of 21) and do not have a previous 504 plan receive appropriate guidance as to the paths that lead to a high school diploma.
+The proposed amendments also take into account that an individual who no longer qualifies for special education services due to his or her age, or who has a disability, but did not previously have a 504 plan, could receive accommodations in an adult high school under a 504 plan.